+ What is Yo Re Mi?

 Nope.
 Yo Re Mi is a fully secular program.

 We do not include any aspects of religion or religious language in our classes.
 Our physical movements are yoga-based and also draw on dance, martial arts, educational kinesthetics, creative movement and dramatic play.
 We teach mindfulness as awareness without judgement and encourage our students to become aware of their emotions, thoughts, breath and body.
-We integrate this with SEL by giving children tools to outwardly express these sensations in a positive, creative, cooperative and safe manner.
+We integrate this with social-emotional learning (SEL) by giving children tools to outwardly express these sensations in a positive, creative, cooperative and safe manner.

 + As an administrator, what can I do to ensure a successful class at my school?